whitelunarium/pages_fork/_posts/Foundation/A-agile_classroom/2025-04-13-agile_pair_trio.md

 ## Pair/Trio Programming Overview

-This framework evaluates students in a Computer Science Project-based learning course.
-It focuses on **planning**, **code**, and **code reviews** to create a holistic profile of each student's computer science and software engineering skills.
+The provided activities evaluates students in a Computer Science Project-based learning course.
+It focuses on **planning**, **code**, **debugging** and **reviews** to create a holistic profile of each student's computer science and software engineering skills.
+It is best to work on these in pairs.

-### Note

-The examples provided below are not comprehensive.
-Students are encouraged to identify additional strengths or areas for improvement within each category.

 ---